 Foreign legal representatives, foreign tax experts in a procedure

-In the case of a power of attorney issued for a qualified tax consultant, tax expert or European Community jurist who has not obtained his/her qualification in Hungary, it has to be made sure that such a person can exercise his/her right of representation only after his/her qualification has been accredited and registered in Hungary.
+In the case of a power of attorney issued for a qualified tax adviser, tax expert or European Community lawyer who has not obtained his/her qualification in Hungary, it has to be made sure that such a person can exercise his/her right of representation only after his/her qualification has been accredited and registered in Hungary.

 Hungarian Tax and Customs Administration